 Choctaw Tribal Schools fully support the enforcement of the Gun-Free Schools Act, Title VIII of the Elementary and Secondary Education Act of 1965.
-Any student who is in possession of any type of firearm or air/gas powered gun (pellet, BB, etc.), operable or inoperable, while in school, on school property, on the school bus, on the way to or from school, at any school function or activity, or has such object in a vehicle on school property, shall immediately be suspended from school for ten (10) days and recommended to the Discipline Review Committee for expulsion for no less than one calendar year from all programs of the Choctaw Tribal Schools.
+Any student who is in possession of any type of firearm or air/gas powered gun (pellet, BB, etc.), operable or inoperable, while in school, on school property, on the school bus, on the way to or from school, at any school function or activity, or has such object in a vehicle on school property, shall immediately be suspended from school for up to ten (10) days and recommended to the Discipline Review Committee for expulsion for no less than one calendar year from all programs of the Choctaw Tribal Schools.

-Students who possess other types of "guns" (stopper guns, cap guns, water guns, and other toy guns) shall be suspended from school for ten (10) days.
-A second offense shall constitute a ten (10) day suspension with a recommendation to the Discipline Review Committee for expulsion.
+Students who possess other types of "guns" (stopper guns, cap guns, water guns, and other toy guns) shall be suspended from school for up to ten (10) days.
+A second offense shall constitute up to ten (10) days suspension with a recommendation to the Discipline Review Committee for expulsion.
 Students who possess and use such "guns" to threaten, intimidate, and /or otherwise disrupt the school environment shall be immediately suspended and recommended for expulsion.

-Guns in student possession will be seized and turned over to the Department of Public Safety.
+Guns in student possession will be seized and turned over to Choctaw Police Department.